nuxt-modules/og-image/README.md

 ## Features

-- 🔄 Configure using route rules
+- 🧙 Generate images for your entire site in minutes with minimal config
-- 📸 Generates site screenshots
+- 🎨 Build your own template with Vue (powered by Nuxt Islands)
-- 🎨 OR build your own template with Vue (powered by Nuxt islands)
+- 📸 OR just generates page screenshots

 ## Install